 Chelydra serpentina (Linnaeus, 1758)

-The common snapping turtle occurs throughout the eastern United States and southern Canada.
-It is found in a wide variety of aquatic habitats throughout Minnesota (not reflected on range map).
-Despite its widespread occurrence, several factors prompted concern for the snapping turtle's status in Minnesota and led to its listing as a special concern species in 1984.
+The Snapping Turtle (Chelydra serpentina) occurs throughout the eastern United States and southern Canada.
+It is found in a wide variety of aquatic habitats throughout Minnesota.
+Despite its widespread occurrence, several factors prompted concern for the Snapping Turtle's status in Minnesota and led to its listing as a special concern species in 1984.
 The major factor is the unknown and possibly detrimental effects of commercial harvest on local populations.
-Common snapping turtles are harvested for their meat, and used for human consumption.
+Snapping Turtles are harvested for their meat and used for human consumption.
 The Minnesota DNR allows licensees to take an unlimited number of adults, provided that the carapace length is greater than 30.5 cm (12 in.).
-Complicating the situation is the fact that peak harvest often occurs in June, which coincides with annual egg-laying activities.
 Because females are long-lived and reproduce for 5-10 years (sometimes longer) once they obtain a minimum carapace length of 25 cm (10 in.), there is the potential that intense harvesting may significantly affect local breeding populations.
-Harvest figures are also high in early spring and late autumn when common snapping turtles are together in communal hibernacula.
+Harvest figures are also high in early spring and late autumn when Snapping Turtles are together in communal hibernacula.
 These areas are susceptible to over-trapping.

 Breckenridge, W. J. 1944.
 Reptiles and amphibians of Minnesota.
 University of Minnesota Press, Minneapolis, Minnesota.
 202 pp.